EuroMediTech/dvhAnalyzer/README_en.md

 1. Find MSBuild.exe
 You should find MSBuild.exe in your Eclipse Workstation.
 Normally, it exists in `C:\Windows\Microsoft.NET\Framework64\v4.0.30319\MSBuild.exe`.
-(v4.0.30319 will be differ from environment.)
+(v4.0.30319 will be different from environment.)

 2. Download this repository
 Select "Clone or Download" and "Download ZIP" to save this repository for your local system.